Kong/docs.konghq.com/app/_hub/kong-inc/rate-limiting-advanced/_index.md

 equally balanced 5-node Kong cluster, setting the `local` limit to something like 30 requests every second should work.
 If you see too many false negatives, increase the limit.

-To minimise inaccuracies, consider using a consistent-hashing load balancer in front of Kong.
+To minimize inaccuracies, consider using a consistent-hashing load balancer in front of Kong.
 The load balancer ensures that a user is always directed to the same Kong node, thus reducing inaccuracies and preventing scaling problems.